marijnh/Eloquent-JavaScript/09_regexp.md

 Strings have a `match` method to match them against a regular expression and a `search` method to search for one, returning only the starting position of the match.
 Their `replace` method can replace matches of a pattern with a replacement string or function.

 Regular expressions can have options, which are written after the closing slash.
 The `i` option makes the match case insensitive.
 The `g` option makes the expression _global_, which, among other things, causes the `replace` method to replace all instances instead of just the first.
-The `y` option makes it sticky, which means that it will not search ahead and skip part of the string when looking for a match.
+The `y` option makes and expression sticky, which means that it will not search ahead and skip part of the string when looking for a match.
 The `u` option turns on Unicode mode, which enables `\p` syntax and fixes a number of problems around the handling of characters that take up two code units.

 Regular expressions are a sharp ((tool)) with an awkward handle.
 They simplify some tasks tremendously but can quickly become unmanageable when applied to complex problems.
-Part of knowing how to use them is resisting the urge to try to shoehorn things that they cannot cleanly express into them.
+Part of knowing how to use them is resisting the urge to try to shoehorn things into them that they cannot cleanly express.

 ## Exercises